Intercontinental Exchange Inc. (ICE) Just Got Our Attention

 Goldman, on the other hand, stated in their research note that they expect to see ICE reach a price target of $123.
 The rating they have provided for ICE stocks is “Buy” according to the report published on October 20th, 2020.

-After a stumble in the market that brought ICE to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.39% of gains for the given period.
+After a stumble in the market that brought ICE to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.71% of loss for the given period.

-During the last 5 trading sessions, ICE rose by +4.52%, which changed the moving average for the period of 200-days by +17.51% in comparison to the 20-day moving average, which settled at $102.78.
-In addition, Intercontinental Exchange Inc. saw 19.16% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ICE fell by -2.33%, which changed the moving average for the period of 200-days by +15.32% in comparison to the 20-day moving average, which settled at $105.39.
+In addition, Intercontinental Exchange Inc. saw 16.38% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ICE starting from Goone David S, who sale 17,281 shares at the price of $105.05 back on Nov 30.
-After this action, Goone David S now owns 180,729 shares of Intercontinental Exchange Inc., valued at $1,815,305 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ICE starting from Wassersug Mark, who sale 2,239 shares at the price of $109.51 back on Dec 08.
+After this action, Wassersug Mark now owns 18,216 shares of Intercontinental Exchange Inc., valued at $245,202 using the latest closing price.

-Goone David S, the Chief Strategic Officer of Intercontinental Exchange Inc., sale 5,514 shares at $105.00 during a trade that took place back on Nov 27, which means that Goone David S is holding 180,729 shares at $578,994 based on the most recent closing price.
+Hill Scott A, the Chief Financial Officer of Intercontinental Exchange Inc., sale 39,800 shares at $110.14 during a trade that took place back on Dec 07, which means that Hill Scott A is holding 145,992 shares at $4,383,763 based on the most recent closing price.

 Stock Fundamentals for ICE